 Preparing Calibration Certificates

-Calibration certificates that relate to this uncertainty budget should list the expanded uncertainty, and preferably, the coverage factor k and degrees of freedom (df).
-If you will be doing calibrations with the software we used here, there is a button to automate linking to the relevant uncertainty budget.
+Calibration certificates that relate to this uncertainty budget should list the expanded uncertainty, and preferably, the coverage factor k and degrees of freedom (

 How to Read an Outsourced Uncertainty Certificate